domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 For every task, first define the "measure of success".

 MYOB (and BYOB): Mind your own business (and bring your own beer).

+Use the Oxford comma.
+It is more professional, accurate, and precise.
+(Later _todo: Turn this life mantra into an Oxford comma pun.
+Any ideas?)